piercus/kalman-filter/README.md

 ### Instanciation of a generic linear model

-This is an example of how build a constant speed model, in 3D without `stateModel.name`
+This is an example of how build a constant speed model, in 3D without `dynamic.name`

 ```js
 const {KalmanFilter} = require('kalman-filter');